heinc1010/BAMixChecker/docs/Usage.rst

     -v hg19 \
     -b /path/targeted.bed

-If the dataset consists of both of WES/RNA-seq and Targeted sequencing data mapping with the same reference, run as targeted sequencing data mode with the targeted bed file for the Targeted sequencing data.
+.. note:: If the dataset consists of both of WES/RNA-seq and Targeted sequencing data mapping with the same reference, run as targeted sequencing data mode with the targeted bed file for the Targeted sequencing data.

 Tutorial